dcronqvist/systembolaget-api/README.md

 Its product search endpoint is this: `https://api-extern.systembolaget.se/sb-api-ecommerce/v1/productsearch`, but it requires an API key to be used, which can be found in all requests in the network traffic, `cfc702aed3094c86b92d6d4ff7a54c84` :).

 I start by getting all stores through their official API for store information, and using those, I lookup all products that exist in each store by supplying a `storeId` parameter to their product search endpoint.
 Unfortunately they've restricted the amount of products per page that they return to 30, so I've had to make about ~60 requests for each of the 450 stores to get all the products.
 Data is recollected on a weekly basis.

+Data that was collected the first week of 2022 is available in [data](/data), feel free to play around with it!

 ### `GET /products`
 Allows for retrieving information about all products in Systembolaget's assortment.
 Supplying no parameters returns all products.